After Rain Comes the Sun

 People in rural areas count their blessings during the rainy season, including the friendly, hard working women in “Jyamubamdi-Kinyinya” I had reason to visit on a grey overcast Saturday that ended with rays of sun shining through the clouds.

-This cooperative is one of fourteen supported by NOUSPR (National Organization of Users and Survivors of Psychiatry in Rwanda), a mental health umbrella organization caring for 1200 members with psychosocial disabilities.
+This cooperative is one of fourteen supported by NOUSPR (National Organization of Users and Survivors of Psychiatry in Rwanda), a mental health umbrella organization caring for over a thousand members with psycho social disabilities.

 My particular treat was to try carrying a Rwandan child on my back in a piece of kitenge.
 Needless to say my Rwandan umwuzukuru (= grandchild) and I became close friends and neither of us found it easy to part at the end of the afternoon.